 First of all spouses can agree on a shorter or longer maintenance period.

 Secondly, if the spouse receiving maintenance, remarries, enters into a civil partnership or starts to co-habit with a new partner, then the maintenance obligation ceases immediately.
 However, it is up to the maintenance payer to prove co-habitation, which in many cases is difficult if the other party denies co-habitation.
 Then often only a costly private detective can provide sufficient proof in a court of law to officially termination maintenance.

 Thirdly, under exceptional circumstances a spouce may apply for an extension of the maintenance period.
-This however is really exceptional and there are only a few cases that have been accepted by the courts.
 For example, a spouse with a serious handicap that is not able to achieve a basic standard of living without continued support.
-This request must be put to the courts within three months after the normal notice period has ended.
+This request must be put to the courts within three months after the normal maintenance period has ended.

 Unless agreed otherwise, it is always possible to petition the courts for a revision of maintenance based on change of circumstance.
 Say that the maintenance payer has lost their job and is no longer able to make payments or the party receiving maintenance now has a better job and is better able to support themselves.